Frequently Asked Questions

 Can I transfer into the ECU PA Program?

-No – all applicants accepted into the ECU PA Program must apply through CASPA
+No – all applicants accepted into the ECU PA Program must apply through CASPA.
+We do not accept transfer students at any point in the program.

 Where can I get information about financial aid?